Josh-E-S/pexip-infinity-gcp-terraform/README.md

 ### Required for Deployment
 1. Terraform >= 1.0.0
 2. GCP Project with:
-   - Required APIs enabled.
-This module will attempt to enable them.
+   - Required APIs enabled (this module will attempt to enable them)
    - Service Account with necessary permissions
-3. VPC Network and subnets already created
+3. VPC Network and subnets already created in your target regions
 4. Pexip Infinity Management and Conference node images.
 These can be downloaded from https://www.pexip.com/help-center/platform-download
-   - Option 1: Images already uploaded to a GCP bucket
+   - Option 1: Images already uploaded to your GCP project
-   - Option 2: Local image files that the template will upload to a new or existing bucket
+   - Option 2: Local .tgz files that the template will upload to a new bucket and create images

 ### Optional Development Tools
 If you plan to contribute to this project, we use the following tools to maintain code quality: